 Yakima Valley Conference of Governments and the Yakima Health District have been involved Complete Street policy and planning, and administer grants and programs related to promoting bicycling and walking.
-YCCOG promotes biking to work and provides information on their website.
+YVCOG promotes biking to work and provides information on their website.

 Yakima Greenway Foundation "works to conserve, enhance and maintain the Yakima Greenway as a continuing living resource."
 The Greenway is an important part of the Bicycle Network, and the City should continue to partner with the Foundation to ensure high quality connections between the Greenway path and the City streets.
-Programmatically, there are opportunities for partnership and promotions such as the Kiddin' Around on the Yakima Greenway, which could add bicycling to their activities for kids.
+Programmatically, there are opportunities for partnership and promotions such as the Jr. Gap to Gap race on the Yakima Greenway, which could add bicycling to their activities for kids.